vcwebio/conteco.controlplane.base/conteco/assets/CURRENT-WORK-LIST.md

 The client requires swarm log collection (ELK or KELK type) to display the output.

-Invocation of Client Console v2 should (initially) follow the same pattern as v1: extraction with `boot-commandline` and invocation with `start-service` instead of `start`.
+Invocation of Client Console v2 should (initially) follow the same pattern as v1: extraction with `extract-cli` and invocation with `start-service` instead of `start`.
 The `start-service` command then starts the (replicated) client service and hooks interactively into the container instance on the local node.

 ## Controlplane API

 ### Cluster / Single Node flag

-Implement cluster / single node flag which default can be set from boot-commandline.
+Implement cluster / single node flag which default can be set from extract-cli.
 It should also be easy to set interactively.

+## ModEco

+Tweak the structure of the ModEco ecosystem to create modules with packages.
+CONTECO_TYPE becomes the module name and CONTECO_NAME the package name.
+Modules would consist a core package with additional packages for optional features - backup, bulk import, etc.

+There should be templates of these packages to start from.
+Use the base.* namespace for these templates.

+Could there be more than one core package?
+And what about demo?
+Core + import?

 ## Various Enhancements

-### repo prepare

-Split into two parts: setting author details and setting HTTPS / SSH format on remote origin

 ### modeco.swarm.base